Jianqoq/Sclabel/README.md

 ![](https://github.com/Jianqoq/Sclabel/blob/main/Image/gif3.gif)
 ![](https://github.com/Jianqoq/Sclabel/blob/main/Image/gif4.gif)

 When you are done in single file annotation mode, press Key_Return or Key_Plus will exit the annotation mode and a JSON file will be generated in the same directory of the image file.
-Press Key_Plus or Key_Return can exit the software and generate labeling file.

 ![](https://github.com/Jianqoq/Sclabel/blob/main/Image/gif5.gif)